lendunistus/wiiuvcextract-guide/index.md

 * An SD card with at least 4GB of free space

-* A Windows, Mac or Linux computer with an SD card reader
+* A Windows, Mac OS X (only pre-Catalina versions are supported) or Linux computer with an SD card reader

 * If you are using Windows, [.NET Framework](https://docs.microsoft.com/en-us/dotnet/framework/install/) version 4.5.2 or newer

-* If you are using Mac or Linux, [Wine](https://wiki.winehq.org/Download) (You may need to install Wine-Mono, instructions can be found [here](https://github.com/Lazr1026/Guides-and-Shit-v2/blob/main/docs/Wine-Mono_installation.md))
+* If you are using Mac OS X or Linux, [Wine](https://wiki.winehq.org/Download) (You may need to install Wine-Mono, instructions can be found [here](https://github.com/Lazr1026/Guides-and-Shit-v2/blob/main/docs/Wine-Mono_installation.md))

 #### Steps